 As from 1st October 2013, the joint arrangement with West Mercia Police for the provision of air support ceased to exist.
 This service is now provided by NPAS the National Police Aviation Service.
-The charges for the service in 2017/18 amounted to \pm 344k (2016/17 \pm 456k).
+The charges for the service in 2018/19 amounted to £209k (2017/18 £344k).

-Central Motorway Police Group with West Midlands Police and West Mercia Constabulary
+Central Motorway Police Group with West Midlands Police

-The PCCWM is engaged in a jointly controlled operation with Staffordshire PCC and West Mercia PCC for the Policing of the Motorway network in the West Midlands area known as the Central Motorway Police Group.
+The Police and Crime Commissioner for the West Midlands (PCCWM) is engaged in a jointly controlled operation with Staffordshire PCC for the Policing of the Motorway network in the West Midlands area known as the Central Motorway Police Group.
 PCCWM provides the financial administration service for this joint unit.